Offline Media Compression on Windows

 | Images | HEIC, PNG, JPEG, TIFF, WebP | JPEG, PNG, WebP |

-| Video | MOV, MP4, MKV, Game Bar captures | MP4 H.264 or HEVC |
+| Video | MOV, MP4, MKV, Game Bar captures | MP4 (H.264 or HEVC) |

-| Documents | Scan PDF, export PDF | Compressed PDF |
+| Documents | Scan or export PDF | Compressed PDF |

 | GIF | GIF, short MP4 loops | Optimized GIF or MP4 |

-Built-in Windows tools vs a dedicated app
+Built-in Windows tools

 | Tool | Offline? | Good for | Limits |